Tianyu-Zhang-Andrew/TelemedicineProject/README.md

 # TelemedicineProject
-A telemedicine project with video conderencing function
+A telemedicine project with video conferencing function